 - The academy's work to keep students safe and secure is good.
-Students feel safe and value how highly staff care for their well-being and security. - Bullying is rare; records of poor behaviour show that any infringements are dealt with briskly and successfully.
+Students feel safe and value how much staff care for their well-being and security. - Bullying is rare; records of poor behaviour show that any infringements are dealt with briskly and successfully.
 This has been a rapidly improving picture since the academy opened and exclusions have reduced markedly as a result. - Attendance was below average in the early days of the academy and persistent absence was too high.
 This is also improving quickly, thanks to determined and concerted efforts by school leaders.
 Attendance is now average overall, with pockets of persistent absence which leaders are tackling assiduously. - Academy leaders and governors follow statutory guidance on safe recruitment checks and on keeping children safe in education.
 The culture of the academy is to be vigilant and to report any concerns immediately.
-Procedures for doing so are widely publicised and understood.
+Channels and procedures for doing so are widely publicised and understood. - The school liaises regularly with students who attend alternative provision and ensures that they attend regularly, behave well and feel safe.